 Another Child is not a symbolic gesture or an annual voucher.
 It is the full Balayu service.
 The matched child gets the same twelve months of continuous monitoring and physician review that a paying family receives, for the same twelve months that the paying family is a member.

-“Priya is developing well.
+“Maya is developing well.
 Dietary iron intake is low based on the family's nutrition log; I have recommended supplementation and referred to our partner clinic for a confirmatory test.
 No other concerns this review.”

 A child whose growth velocity is flagged in March rather than the following February is not a child with one extra data point.
 It is a child whose trajectory is changed.
 Three domains where the difference is measurable.